 New York is one of the most recognised cities in the world.
-Take a look at our guide of the top 20 things to do in New York to make the most of your trip.
+Look at our guide to the top 20 things to do in New York to make the most of your trip.

-We know all the famous streets and all the designer shops in New York without ever being there.
+We know all the famous streets and designer shops in New York without ever having been there.
 Being in New York City is like stepping into a movie.
-The impressive architecture and the jaw-dropping fashion will have you amazed.
-So, lets take a look at what you can do in the Big Apple to really experience what the city has to offer.
+The impressive architecture and jaw-dropping fashion will amaze you.
+So, let’s look at what you can do in the Big Apple to experience what the city offers.

 Things to Do in New York